mhuang001/fdi-dev/doc/sphinx/usage/quickstart.rst

 .. contents:: Contents:

 The following demostrates important dataset and pal functionalities.
-It was made by running fdi/resources/example.py with command ``elpy-shell-send-group-and-step [c-c c-y c-g]`` in ``emacs``.
+It was made by running ``fdi/resources/example.py`` with command ``elpy-shell-send-group-and-step [c-c c-y c-g]`` in ``emacs``.

-You can copy the code from code blocks by clicking the ``copy`` icon on the top-right, with he proompts and results removed.
+You can copy the code from code blocks by clicking the ``copy`` icon on the top-right, with he prompts and results removed.

 >>> # import these first.